albinscode/atgenerator/README.md

 -------------

 Each time an argument won't be supplied in the command line it will be interactively asked for input.

+Several scripts (suffixed with .sample) are provided to show a basic usage of the command.

+It is up to you to adapt it to fit your needs.

+Same thing with json files.
+Some json files are provided to show input parameters.
+Read them carefully and adapt them.

 Generating a followup report
 -----------------------------